 Best Temperature for Carp Fishing

 Starting with the water temperature, moderation is the key!
-Carp become rather inactive in both too cold and too warm water but can turn into insane feeding machines in more moderate temperature conditions.
+Carp become rather inactive in both very cold and too-warm water but can turn into insane feeding machines in more moderate temperature conditions.

 That is why many venues will produce the most bites during the night or early morning hours in summer when the water and air temperature is somewhat lower and the water contains more oxygen, and during the day in late autumn/fall, winter and early spring, as the daytime temperatures are usually a little higher than the during the night.

-Of course, it’s difficult to define what exactly “moderate” temperatures mean, but from my experience, water temperatures between 47 and 57F (8 to 14C) during the cold season and 60 to 72F (15 to 22C) suit the carp very well.
+Of course, it’s difficult to define what exactly “moderate” temperatures mean, but from my experience, water temperatures between 47 and 57F (8 to 14C) during the cold season and 60 to 72F (15 to 22C) during summer tend to suit the carp very well.

 Best Air Pressure for Carp Fishing